Tanner Pearson

-Tanner Pearson (born August 10, 1992) is a Canadian professional ice hockey winger for the Winnipeg Jets of the National Hockey League (NHL).
+Tanner Pearson (born August 10, 1992) is a Canadian professional ice hockey player who is a winger who is currently an unrestricted free agent.
+He most recently played for the Buffalo Sabres of the National Hockey League (NHL).
 He was selected in the first round, 30th overall, by the Los Angeles Kings in the 2012 NHL entry draft and won the Stanley Cup with the Kings in 2014.
-Pearson has also previously played for the Pittsburgh Penguins, Vancouver Canucks, Montreal Canadiens, and Vegas Golden Knights.
+Pearson has also previously played for the Pittsburgh Penguins, Vancouver Canucks, Montreal Canadiens, Vegas Golden Knights, and Winnipeg Jets.

 Playing career

 Junior

 Pearson began his junior career playing for the Waterloo Siskins, playing Junior B hockey in the Greater Ontario Junior Hockey League when he was 16 and 17 years of age.
 He was selected by Barrie Colts in the Ontario Hockey League (OHL) in the 14th round of the OHL priority draft, 237th overall.
 In his rookie season with the Colts, Pearson played on the second and third lines, scoring 15 goals and 42 points in 66 games.
 On November 19, 2011, Pearson scored a hat trick, including the game winner in overtime, in a 6–5 win over the Ottawa 67's.
 On March 18, 2012, it was announced that Pearson would miss the remainder of the season and any Colts' playoff games due to a broken fibula.
 Pearson finished the 2011–12 season third in OHL scoring with 37 goals and 91 points in 60 games.
 He was named to the OHL's second All-Star Team.